BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 DUTIES OF DIRECTORS

 - To approve membership applications and to cause to be issued appropriate certificates of membership.
-The board may make binding commitments to the system in the future in cases involving proposed construction or may issue such certificates prior to the commencement of the proposed construction.
+The board may make binding commitments to the system in the future in cases involving proposed construction or may issue such certificates prior to the commencement of the proposed construction;

-- To select and appoint all agents or employees of the corporation, remove such agents and employees of the corporation, prescribe such duties and designate such powers as may not be inconsistent with these by-laws, fix their compensation and pay for faithful services.
+- To select and appoint all agents or employees of the corporation, remove such agents and employees of the corporation, prescribe such duties and designate such powers as may not be inconsistent with these bylaws, fix their compensation and pay for faithful services;

-- To borrow from any source, money, goods or services and to make and issue notes and other negotiable or nonnegotiable instruments evidencing indebtedness of the corporation; to make and issue mortgages, deeds of trust, pledges of revenue, trust agreements, security agreements, and financing statements and other instruments evidencing a security interest in the assets of the corporation; and to do every act and thing necessary to effectuate the same.
+- To borrow from any source, money, goods or services and to make and issue notes and other negotiable or nonnegotiable instruments evidencing indebtedness of the corporation; to make and issue mortgages, deeds of trust, pledges of revenue, trust agreements, security agreements, and financing statements and other instruments evidencing a security interest in the assets of the corporation; and to do every act and thing necessary to effectuate the same;

-- To prescribe, adopt and amend, from time to time, such equitable uniform rules and regulations as, in its discretion may be deemed essential or convenient for the conduct of the business and affairs of the corporation and the guidance and control of its officers and employees, and to prescribe adequate penalties for the breach thereof.
+- To prescribe, adopt and amend, from time to time, such equitable uniform rules and regulations as, in its discretion, may be deemed essential or convenient for the conduct of the business and affairs of the corporation and the guidance and control of its officers and employees, and to prescribe adequate penalties for the breach thereof;

 - To order if desired, at least once each year, an audit of the books and accounts of the corporation by a competent public auditor or accountant.
-The report prepared by such auditor of accountant shall be submitted to the members of the corporation at their annual meeting, together with a proposed budget for the ensuing year.
-Copies of such audits and budgets shall be submitted to such parties as may be required by other agreements.
+The report prepared by such auditor or accountant shall be submitted to the members of the corporation at their annual meeting, together with a proposed budget for the ensuing year.
+Copies of such audits and budgets shall be submitted to such parties as may be required by other agreements;

 - To fix and alter the charges to be paid by each member for services rendered by the corporation to the member, including connection fees where such are deemed to be necessary by the directors, and to fix and alter the method of billing, time of payment, manner of connection, and penalties for late nonpayment of the same.
 The board may establish one or more classes of users.
-All charges shall be uniform and nondiscriminatory within each class of users.
+All charges shall be uniform and nondiscriminatory within each class of users;

-- To require all officers, agents and employees charged with responsibility for the custody of any of the funds of the corporation to give adequate bonds, the cost thereof to be paid by the corporation, and it shall be mandatory upon the directors to so require.
+- To require all officers, agents and employees charged with responsibility for the custody of any of the funds of the corporation to give adequate bonds, the cost thereof to be paid by the corporation, and it shall be mandatory upon the directors to so require;

-- To select one or more banks to act as depositories of the funds of the corporation and to determine the manner or receiving, depositing, and disbursing of funds of the corporation and the form of checks and the person or persons by whom the same shall be signed, with the power to change such banks and the person or persons signing such checks and the form thereof at will.
+- To select one or more banks to act as depositories of the funds of the corporation and to determine the manner of receiving, depositing, and disbursing of funds of the corporation and the form of checks and the person or persons by whom the same shall be signed, with the power to change such banks and the person or persons signing such checks and the form thereof at will;

 ARTICLE X